 Complex functional requirements and partnerships

-The development project was initiated when Aarhus Vand needed to update several existing drinking water containers to meet service targets in accordance with ISO 22000 HACCP (Documented Drinking Water Safety) combined with a need to adjust the sizes of the containers.
+The development project was initiated when Aarhus Vand needed to update several existing drinking water containers to meet service targets following ISO 22000 HACCP (Documented Drinking Water Safety) combined with a need to adjust the sizes of the containers.

-- Only few flush-throughs during commissioning and quickly low germ count.
+- Only a few flushes during commissioning and quickly low germ count.

 - Minimized operating cost as the pipes slope in the direction of flow, thus contributing to the self-cleaning nature of the system.